Arden University: History

 RDI was granted taught degree awarding powers in April 2014 and the following year was awarded university status.
 It relaunched as Arden University in August 2015 with Philip Hallam, formerly the CEO of RDI, as its founding Vice-Chancellor and CEO.
 Arden was the first distance learning university to launch in the UK since the founding of the Open University in 1969 and the third of three for-profit universities created under the Conservative government's drive to increase competition in the UK university sector.
 The previous two were the University of Law in 2012 and BPP University in 2013.

 Capella Education had originally bought RDI as part of its strategy to accelerate the company's expansion into the international market.
 However, the strategy did not come to fruition, and Capella put Arden University and its remaining subsidiaries up for sale in February 2016.
 Sunderland University, which validated some of RDI's degrees bought the Resource Development International Hong Kong subsidiary from Arden University in July 2016.
 In August of that year, Arden University itself was sold to the Netherlands-based company Global University Systems (GUS) for £15 million.
 GUS's other UK holdings include the University of Law, St Patrick's College, London and the London School of Business and Finance.

 From January 2016, the previous externally validated degree programmes under RDI were gradually phased out and replaced by Arden's own degree programmes.
 In November 2017, Arden University had an enrollment of 5,700 students, of whom 2,500 were enrolled in the university's own programmes.
 Approximately 44% of its students were based outside the UK.
 In 2019 Carl Lygo succeeded Philip Hallam as Vice-Chancellor and CEO of the university.

 In July 2024 the Office for Students issued their Regulatory case report for Arden University Limited: Ongoing condition B3 investigation outcome.
 This stated that “ the Office for Students (OfS) has found Arden University Limited (‘the provider’) at increased risk of a future breach of ongoing condition of registration B3 (student outcomes) for five of the indicators investigated.”

+In August 2026, Nilhan Gökçetekin was appointed CEO of Arden University, with her tenure beginning on 1 September 2026.